5 Things Data Scientists Should Know About Generative AI for Synthetic Data

 Synthetic data has the potential to unlock innovation at your organization.
 From addressing biases in your data to supporting data democratization and governance at the same time, you will see your workflows transformed.

-Djinn by Tonic.ai helps you accelerate your synthetic data journey.
-Djinn connects to your databases and allows you to employ the SQL queries you already use everyday to select the specific data you would like to synthesize.
+DSM in Tonic helps you accelerate your synthetic data journey.
+You can directly link your databases in DSM allowing you to execute the SQL queries you already use everyday to select the specific data you would like to synthesize.
 From there, you can build customized synthetic data generators, adjusting the parameters of the generative models for your needs.
 We have handled the model development for you as well as the data pre- and post-processing and model training, so all you have to do is put in your data, set your parameters, then export the synthetic data to your development environment, whether that be Jupyter Notebooks, PyCharm, PyDev, Spider, or whatever platform your team thrives on.

 What’s stopping you from giving it a try?
-Sign up for a free trial of Djinn and connect your database or upload a CSV of some test data to see for yourself exactly how easy it is to create and use high-quality synthetic data.
+Sign up for a free trial of and Tonic and connect your database or upload a CSV of some test data in DSM to see for yourself exactly how easy it is to create and use high-quality synthetic data.